 Quality Components

-It is recommended to use electrical components, wires, cables, and connectors that meet safety standards and are capable of withstanding the intended conditions of use.
-It is also advisable to opt for high-quality products to ensure safety and reliability.
+Use electrical components, wires, cables, and connectors that meet safety standards and can withstand the intended conditions of use.
+Opt for high-quality products to ensure safety and reliability.

 Proper Insulation

-To make sure your Fox Valley home is safe, it’s important to properly insulate all wires and conductive elements with appropriate materials.
+To keep your Fox Valley home safe, properly insulate all wires and conductive elements with appropriate materials.
 Proper insulation helps prevent accidental contact between conductors.

 Circuit Design

-You should ensure there is sufficient space between electrical components and conductors to minimize the risk of contact and short circuits.
-Also, avoid tight bends and sharp angles in wiring.
+Ensure there is sufficient space between electrical components and conductors to minimize the risk of contact and short circuits.
+Also avoid tight bends and sharp angles in wiring.

 Professional Installation